MRojas29/Data-analysis-Portfolio/README.md

 Find the titles of workers that earn the highest salary.
 Output the highest-paid title or multiple titles that share the highest salary.

+## SQL query Practice 5
+### Finding User Purchases
+Write a query that'll identify returning active users.
+A returning active user is a user that has made a second purchase within 7 days of any other of their purchases.
+Output a list of user_ids of these returning active users.